laravel/docs/dusk.md

     // Wait a maximum of one second for the selector...
     $browser->waitFor('.selector', 1);

-You may also wait until the selector contains the given text:
+You may also wait until the element matching the given selector contains the given text:

     // Wait a maximum of five seconds for the selector to contain the given text...
     $browser->waitForTextIn('.selector', 'Hello World');